Western Michigan vs. Buffalo NCAA Football Odds, Plays and Insights | October 2, 2021

-The Buffalo Bulls (2-2, 0-0 MAC) are 6.5-point underdogs in a home conference matchup against the Western Michigan Broncos (3-1, 0-0 MAC) on Saturday, October 2, 2021 at UB Stadium.
-The total has been set at 59 points for this matchup.
+The Western Michigan Broncos (3-1, 0-0 MAC) are touchdown favorites when they visit the Buffalo Bulls (2-2, 0-0 MAC) in conference action on Saturday, October 2, 2021 at UB Stadium.
+An over/under of 59.5 is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.